h3llb3nt/tty2rgbmatrix/README.md

 https://youtu.be/un_bDXi2HBI

 # Thank You!
-- i want to thanks all the members of the misterfpga.org forum who have helped and encouraged me to keep this project going; especially venice, reallarry, elluigi, moondandy and everyone else who built one of these things
+- i want to thank all the members of the misterfpga.org forum who have helped and encouraged me to keep this project going; especially venice, reallarry, elluigi, moondandy, kconger, and everyone else on the forum
 - i also want to thanks brian lough for giving me the bug with his tetris clock for using rgb matrix panels and for designing the trinity esp32 board
 - mrfaptastic for the matrix panel arduino library
 - larry bank for the animated gif library